USNavalResearchLaboratory/TrackerComponentLibrary/README.md

 As of version 3.0, the library has been split into two parts.
 This is the publicly available part.
 Many functions have been placed into a supplement that is only available to the U.S. Government Agencies and their contractors.
-The limited distribution supplement can be downloaded by authorized individuals from di2e.net at: https://bitbucket.di2e.net/projects/TCL
+Until 31 January 2021, the limited distribution supplement can be downloaded by authorized individuals from di2e.net at: https://bitbucket.di2e.net/projects/TCL
-Note that access to the Bitbucket portion of di2e.net is not automatic and has to be requested after logging into di2e.net for the first time.
+After 31 January 2022, di2e will no longer support projects like this and as of the time of this release, no suitable replacement repository for the limited distribution version of the Tracker Component Library has been found.

 Those looking to get a quick idea of a very simple end-to-end tracking algorithm (track initiation, data association, maintenance, and